PetarMI/CIL-Collaborative-Filtering/README.md

 # CIL-Collaborative-Filtering
 Repo for the CIL group project on Recommender Systems and Collaborative FIltering using SVD

+### Updates after 3rd meeting on 7-May

+1. Wrap up the finished functions into a class

+2. cleaned up the workspace

+TODO: Test different parameters for a better training performance

 ### Updates after 2nd meeting on 30th-Apr

 1. Wrap up the .csv file processing functions into helper.py, which contains two methods: